sentient-lang/sentient-lang.org/tutorial/cli.md

 This will present the various options provided by the executable.
 As you can see, Sentient supports the compilation and running of programs as well as a few other things, which we'll come to later.
-If you're curious about any of these, the `--help-verbose` option is especially useful.

 ```
 Usage: sentient [options] [file]

-Sentient Language Compiler and Runtime, Version 0.0.0-alpha.30
+Sentient Language Compiler and Runtime, Version 0.0.0-alpha.34

 Options:

   -h, --help                output usage information
-  -H, --help-verbose        output usage information with explanation
   -v, --version             output the version number
   -c, --compile             compile a program to machine code
   -o, --optimise            optimise a compiled program